f1ibrahim-tmu/VisionMamba/vim/scripts/DISCRETIZATION_README.md

 - FOH and Bilinear methods may provide better stability for rapidly changing signals
 - Higher-order methods might capture more complex patterns but could be computationally more expensive
 - Polynomial interpolation might provide a good balance between accuracy and computational cost
+- RK4 method may provide the highest accuracy but with increased computational overhead

 ## Modified Files